 The terms student loan refinancing and consolidation are often used interchangeably.
-In both cases old loans are paid off in full, and the borrower agrees to pay off a new loan that was used to pay off the old loans.
+In both cases, old loans are paid off in full, and the borrower agrees to pay off a new loan that was used to pay off the old loans.

 The key item to understand is the difference between federal student loan consolidation and refinancing with a private lender.
-With Federal Student Loan Consolidation, existing federal student loans are paid off and a new large federal loan remains.
+With Federal Student Loan Consolidation, existing federal student loans are paid off, and a new large federal loan remains.
 This process does not lower interest rates, but it can help certain loans become eligible for desirable repayment plans and student loan forgiveness programs.
-All federal borrowers are eligible to consolidate and no credit check is required.
+All federal borrowers are eligible to consolidate, and no credit check is required.

 Private student loan refinancing involves finding a lender, such as SoFi or Laurel Road, who is willing to pay off existing student loans.
 The major perk of this process is that borrowers are often able to refinance at lower interest rates.
-Some of the best refinance rates start well below 3%, which can be a huge savings for borrowers with large balances or high interest rates.
-The downside to private student loan refinancing is that borrowers need a decent credit score and income in order to qualify.
+Some of the best refinance rates start well around 2%, which can be a huge savings for borrowers with large balances or high interest rates.
+The downside to private student loan refinancing is that borrowers need a decent credit score and income to qualify.
 The danger with privately refinancing FedLoan Servicing loans is that borrowers lose federal loan perks such as income-driven repayment plans and loan forgiveness.

 Federal Student Loan Consolidation with myfedloan

 The federal student loan consolidation process can be done almost entirely independently from Fedloan servicing.
 The federal government handles all student loan consolidation requests through studentloans.gov.
 The application itself takes no more than 30 minutes, but the actual consolidation process can take weeks or even months.
-During this time the Department of Education will gather all existing loan information and prepare for a final payoff.
+During this time, the Department of Education will gather all existing loan information and prepare for a final payoff.

-There is a lot of repayment strategy that goes into the decision of wether or not you should consolidate your federal loans.
+There is a lot of repayment strategy that goes into the decision of whether or not you should consolidate your federal loans.
 Because interest rates cannot be improved by loan consolidation, the major question is whether or not it helps with program eligibility.
 If you have FFEL loans, consolidation can help get them eligible for Public Service Loan Forgiveness.
 However, if you have already started making payments towards PSLF, consolidation can reset the forgiveness clock.